-Well..I have bowls of candy – and since I don’t want to hand out week old candy this coming Saturday, I couldn’t.let.it.go.to.waste.
+Well..I have two huge bowls of candy, and since I don’t want to hand out week old candy this coming Saturday, I.couldn’t.let.it.go.to.waste.
 Has any medical professional ever stated that a candy bar a day keeps the doctor away?
 I’ll leave it at that.

 Having said all that, I ended up skipping this great, big, gory Halloween post I had planned for about a month.
-I’m not going to tell you what it was, because I’m saving it for next Halloween, but I will tell you I bought a bunch of stuff to make it happen, and it’s now packed away – waiting for another Winter, Spring and Summer to pass.
-I almost wish I could turn back the clock a week or two just so I could try to fit it in – again.
+I’m not going to tell you what it was, because I’m saving it for next Halloween, but I will tell you I bought a bunch of stuff to make it happen, and it’s now packed away, waiting for another Winter, Spring and Summer to pass.
+I almost wish I could turn back the clock a week or two just so I could try to fit it in.

 Did you know, according to BreastCancerAwareness.com (Donate!)